Aditi-008/E-Commerce/README.md

 Open a pull request on the main repository and describe the changes you made.

-License
+#License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This file is open and requires no licence.

 Acknowledgements
 HTML5: For structuring the web pages.